brainfunc/web-app/docs/faqs.md

 You can consult wikipedia, the internet or any other sources you like.
 We will provide with a basic starter Knowledge.md file in order for you to skim through brain parts and their functions.
 That should be good enough to get you started.

 ## What do I need to play the game?
-You need the chrome plugin [metamask](https://metamask.io/) with an account and real ether balance in it to play the game.
-Other than that, there are no other requirements.
+You only need the chrome plugin [metamask](https://metamask.io/) with an account and real ether balance in it.
+There are no other special requirements to play the game.
+All the starter knowledge you need to win in battles and learn more can be found in Knolwedge.md file which we provide you upon registeration.

 ## What is Metamask and why do I need it?
 Metamask is a chrome plugin that helps you create a digital wallet with a unique wallet address.
 You can use this address to receive and send crypto funds and store crypto currencies.For more information and installation instructions, consult this [link](https://metamask.io/)